saschazar21/unicat/src/Heading/README.md

 A simple header text, may be customized using the `level` prop.
+Sets the `font-family` automatically to the `--font-heading` custom CSS property.

 ```jsx
 <Heading level={1}>